leoolmos/beegame/README.md

 There are three types of bees in this game:

 • 1 Queen Bee - 100 life / -8 life for each hit

---- When the queen bee runs out points, all others die as well.
+--- When the queen bee runs out of life, all others die as well.

 • 5 Worker Bee - 75 life / -10 life for each hit